Our Herb Garden & Favorite Culinary Herbs

 Nicholas Culpepper (1616 - 1654), a physician-astrologer, said "it brings urine and women's curses", referring to parsley's diuretic effect and the belief it could both bring on and relieve the discomforts associated with a woman's monthly cycle.

-Tournefort (1656 - 1708), despite being perhaps the greatest European botanist of his century, believed parsley to contain an acrid and corrosive salt that when wet with water and left in contact with a glass that the glass will become extremely fragile and easily broken.
+Tournefort (1656 – 1708), despite being perhaps the greatest European botanist of his century, believed parsley to contain an acrid and corrosive salt.
+That salt, when wet with water and left in contact with a glass, would cause the glass to become extremely fragile and easily be broken.

+Parsley history includes a bit of veterinary medicine.
 Farmers once thought that parsley prevented a number of diseases in sheep and would plant fields of it to keep their flock healthy.
-Parsley, with it's strong aroma, would unfortunately attract an overabundance of rabbits and hares which would come from long distances to eat the parlsey leaving many farmers to fence in their fields of parsley.
+Parsley, with it’s strong aroma, would unfortunately attract an overabundance of rabbits and hares which would come from long distances to eat the parsley leaving many farmers to fence in their fields of parsley.

 Seeing the dilemma of the farmers, gardeners planted carnations with their parsley in hopes of providing the rabbits and hares an alternative.
-Unfortunately, the parsley was still eaten and the carnations simply ruined.
+Unfortunately, the parsley was still eaten and the carnations were simply trampled.

 Additional Parsley Information.